webmapper/nlmaps/README.md

 `lerna bootstrap` symlinks cross-dependencies between the subpackages into each others' `node_modules` directory so that they can `require()` or `import` each other without having to actually download from npmjs.com

 ### General development notes
 There are some issues when trying to call rollup from npm scripts, so there is a set of scripts in `scripts/` that should be called directly.
-The usage is as follows (note that rollup needs to installed as global):
+The usage is as follows:

 * `node scripts/build` to build the source from `packages/PACKAGE/src` into `packages/PACKAGE/build`
 * `node scripts/test` to run tests in `packages/PACKAGE/test` -- runs `unit-test.js` with Node and copies/compiles browser test js and html to build.